mathewqpmiller/Excel-KickstarterAnalysis/README.md

 ### Task 2: Create Category Pivot Table / Pivot Chart

-Now that the original dataset has be altered to better identify trends in Kickstarter campaigns, I now have to create some visualizations to communicate what those trends are.
-First I have to make a bar chart that looks at the categories of the projects.
-The steps to create the category pivot table and pivot chart are as follows.
+Now that the original dataset was modified to better identify Kickstarter campaign trends, I now had to create some visualizations to communicate what those trends are.
+First I had to make a stacked pivot bar chart that looked at the categories of the projects.
+The steps I took to create the category pivot table and pivot chart are as follows.
-* Create a new sheet in the workbook and name it Categories.
+* Create a new sheet in the workbook and name it Kickstarter Categories.
 * Add a pivot table to the new sheet that analyzes the orignal worksheets category column.
-* Count how many of the category projects are successful, failed, canceled or are still active (live).
+* Count how many of the category projects were successful, failed, canceled or are still active (live).
-* Create a, filterable by country, stacked column pivot chart based on the created pivot table
+* Create a, filterable by country, stacked column pivot chart based on the created pivot table.

 <p align="center">
     <img width="700" alt="level1" src="https://github.com/mathewqpmiller/Excel-KickstarterAnalysis/blob/main/MDScreenCaptures/CategoryCapture.JPG?raw=true">